OlleMattsson/yijing/src/static/iching.md

 above K'UN THE RECEPTIVE, EARTH below KEN KEEPING STILL, MOUNTAIN

-This hexagram is made up of the trigrams Kên, Keeping Still, mountain, and K'un.
+This hexagram is made up of the trigrams KÃªn, Keeping Still, mountain, and K'un.
 The mountain is the youngest son of the Creative, the representative of heaven and earth.
 It dispenses the blessings of heaven, the clouds and rain that gather round its summit, and thereafter shines forth radiant with heavenly light.
 This shows what modesty is and how it functions in great and strong men.
 K'un, the earth, stands above.
 Lowliness is a quality of the earth: this is the very reason why it appears in this hexagram as exalted, by being placed above the mountain.
 This shows how modesty functions in lowly, simple people: they are lifted up by it.

 THE JUDGMENT